 Indigence is frequently associated with injustice and the quality of justice suffers as a result.
-To prevent denial of access to justice, members from the Arizona Attorneys for Criminal Justice founded the Justice Project in 1998.
+To prevent denial of access to justice, members from the Arizona Attorneys for Criminal Justice founded the Arizona Justice Project in 1998.
 Its mission is to represent indigent Arizona inmates whose claims of innocence or manifest injustice have gone unheeded.
-Every time an accused goes to prison without having received a fair trial, we are one-step closer to the loss of our own freedoms.
+Every time an accused goes to prison without having received a fair trial, we are one step closer to the loss of our own freedoms.
 In fact, there is no greater punishment than that imposed on the innocent.

-In an ongoing effort to both correct past injustices and prevent future wrongful convictions, the Justice Project distributes a newsletter to help educate the public on the misconceptions surrounding wrongful convictions.
+In an ongoing effort to both correct past injustices and prevent future wrongful convictions, the Arizona Justice Project distributes a newsletter to help educate the public on the misconceptions surrounding wrongful convictions.
 It also keeps our supporters updated on our various cases under review, CLE events, legislative projects, groundbreaking forensic science and much more.
-Please subscribe to our newsletter by entering your email address at the top of this page.
+Please subscribe to our newsletter by entering your email address at the bottom of this page.

-- Most of the Justice Project’s cases do not involve DNA, or the DNA would not provide convincing evidence of guilt or innocence.
+- Most of the Arizona Justice Project’s cases do not involve DNA, or the DNA would not provide convincing evidence of guilt or innocence.